at The Great British Rhythm & Blues Festival

-We are delighted to be working with Colne Town Council, the new organisers of the Great British Rhythm & Blues Festival, on our 2017 Jessica Foxley Unsigned project.
-Jason Elliott, of award winning Hebden Bridge Blues Festival fame, has been appointed Festival Director and wrote:
+We are delighted to be working with Colne Town Council, the organisers of the Great British Rhythm & Blues Festival, on our 2018 Jessica Foxley Unsigned project.

 Whilst this is technically a Blues festival, there will always be members of the Blues Police saying "but this isn't proper Blues" about one act or another, so the fact that Blues music is the historical foundation for almost all western popular music - nearly all genres are its children or grandchildren - needs to be kept front and centre of the story.
 After all, part of our remit is to keep the genre alive by bringing in new blood, both as audiences and as performers.